Today’s guide is a step-by-step walkthrough on how to crop a video on Windows 10 & 11.

 The Transform settings consist of four sliders: Scale, Horizon, Horizontal Offset, and Vertical Offset.

 To move your frame vertically, you can use the Vertical Offset slider.
 To move your frame horizontally, you can use the Horizontal Offset slider.
-The Scale allows you to zoom in or zoom out on your video frame to completely cover or reveal the background.
+The Scale allows you to zoom in or zoom out on your video frame to cover or reveal the background completely.
 Horizon allows you to rotate the frame in any direction.

 Feel free to play around with these settings and see what you can come up with!